-Robin Sloan grew up near Detroit and went to school at Michigan State, where he studied economics and co-founded a short-lived but fondly-remembered literary magazine.
+Robin Sloan grew up near Detroit and went to school at Michigan State, where he studied economics and co-founded a literary magazine called Oats.

 After college, he worked at the intersection of media and technology, first at the Poynter (pronunciation: pointer) Institute in St. Petersburg, Florida, and then at Current TV and Twitter, both in San Francisco.

 His first novel, Mr. Penumbra’s 24-Hour Bookstore, was a New York Times Best Seller, translated into more than twenty languages.
-George Saunders called the book “a tour-de-force” and please, no one say anything else about any of Robin’s writing, ever.
+George Saunders called the book “a tour-de-force” and Robin kindly requests that no one say anything else about any of his writing, ever.
 We are done here.